octoprobe/octohub4/docs/tentacle_v0.4.rst

 The price of a assembled PCB is ~USD12 when ordering 30 pieces.

-The tentacle is described in more detail in :external+octoprobe:doc:`Octprobe <README>`
+The tentacle is described in more detail in :external+octoprobe:doc:`Octoprobe <README>`

 .. image:: tentacle_images/tentacle_intro_v0.4.drawio.png